Skip to content

 0.5 / 1

-The company commits to respect legal and customary land rights but only in relation to FPIC.
-The company's policy applies to suppliers.
+The company commits all suppliers to respect legal and customary land tenure rights.
+However, the commitment is only reported in relation to FPIC.

 • Y